MahmoudAbdElkader25/Data-Analysis/Tableau [Projects]/Sales & Customer Dashboard -Tableau/README.md

 ## Technologies Used

-- **Data Visualization**: Tools such as Tableau, Power BI, or similar were utilized to create the dashboard.
+- **Data Visualization: Tableau was used to create this dashboard and its visualizations from start to finish.
-- **Data Source**: Data is pulled from a relational database or CSV files containing customer orders and sales data.
+- **Data Source: The data was stored in an Excel file containing customer orders and sales data.
-- **Languages/Frameworks**: HTML, CSS, JavaScript (for web-based dashboards), or specific libraries/frameworks used in preferred visualization tools.
+-
 ## Getting Started

 ### Prerequisites